MrFlyingPizza/cmpt-125-chatbot-assignment-summer-2020/README.md

 This is an open-ended assignment: your goal is to make your chatbot as interesting and as intelligent as possible.
-It's fine if you want to restrict your chatbot to a particular topic, e.g. it could just chat about hockey, or Harry Potter, or geography, etc. You could even try to make it useful, e.g. the chatbot could help you learn C++ --- maybe it could even write programs for you!
+It's fine if you want to restrict your chatbot to a particular topic, e.g. it could just chat about hockey, or Harry Potter, or geography, etc. You could try to make it useful, e.g. the chatbot could help you learn C++ --- maybe it could even write programs for you!

 The markers will look for the following when marking: